 - In general, a low block rate is good, as this means there are not many threats serving through your demand channels.
 However, bear in mind that a spike in block rate can also be good; this means that Confiant is doing its job and preventing your users from experiencing malicious ads.

 - As a benchmark, consider that Confiant's network-wide block rate for 2020 was 0.4%.
 The demand flowing through Sortable's accounts tends to have a much lower block rate than this, because we work with our demand partners to eliminate fraudulent buyers.

 - AdX, Amazon, and Direct orders are not monitored, and publisher header bidder seats are only monitored if you've arranged this with us.
 Therefore, these partners will always show a 0% block rate because any threats from these sources are not being monitored (or blocked).

 - The Block Rate metric is intended to show what proportion of your impressions have been blocked by Confiant.
 Note that because not all demand is being monitored, this metric should not be used to compare relative ad quality when using dimensions other than Partner.

 Why isn't all of my demand being monitored by Confiant?

 As noted above, Sortable's Confiant integration does not monitor all demand serving to our publishers.

-- Google Ad Exchange and Exchange Bidding: Because Sortable's current implementation of Confiant is integrated with our Prebid container, only Prebid connections can be monitored.
+- Google Ad Exchange and Open Bidding: Because Sortable's current implementation of Confiant is integrated with our Prebid container, only Prebid connections can be monitored.
 AdX historically has a very low rate of malicious creatives compared to other exchanges and SSPs, and we consider this a low-risk demand source; however, this stance may be reconsidered in the future.